Clark-zhang/llm-chat-history-plugin/README.md

 ## Usage

-The extension activates automatically when you open a workspace in Cursor.
+The extension activates automatically when you open a workspace in VS Code or Cursor IDE.

 ### Automatic Saving